BuildOnViction/bug-reports/README.md

 - Source code: https://github.com/tomochain/tomochain

 ### Out of scope
 - TomoDEX, TomoRelayer on Mobile browser.
+TomoDEX, TomoRelayer will not support mobile browser.
+On mobile, TomoDEX will support DApp broswer in TomoWallet.

 ### Testing Guidance
 Please read our Medium blog post to have a quick understanding of the TomoX products: https://medium.com/tomochain/say-hello-to-tomox-public-testnet-and-launch-your-own-permissionless-dex-in-minutes-6d735ce557ba